aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 Machines within the network can only be accessed by *jump-box*.
 - TODO: _Which machine did you allow to access your ELK VM?_
-  - Answer: jump-box via ssh and < home router> ???
+  - Answer: jump-box via ssh and  &lthome router> ???

 - TODO: _What was its IP address?_
   - Answer: 10.0.0.4